Frank Langella: Career

-Early roles and breakthrough
+1963–1989: Early roles and breakthrough

 Langella appeared off-Broadway (in The Immoralist at the Bouwerie Lane Theatre in 1963 and Robert Lowell's The Old Glory in 1965 among other shows) before he made his first foray onto a Broadway stage in New York in Federico García Lorca's Yerma at the Vivian Beaumont Theater, Lincoln Center, on December 8, 1966.
 He followed this role by appearing in William Gibson's A Cry of Players, playing a young, highly fictionalized William Shakespeare opposite Anne Bancroft in 1968.

 Bancroft suggested Langella to her husband Mel Brooks, who cast him in a leading role in The Twelve Chairs (1970).
 The same year, he also appeared in Frank Perry's Diary of a Mad Housewife, being nominated for a Golden Globe Award for Most Promising Newcomer.
 Langella won his first Tony Award for his performance in Edward Albee's Seascape in 1975 and was nominated again for what may have been the performance for which he was best known in the early part of his career: the title role of the 1977 Broadway production of Dracula.
 Despite his initial misgivings about continuing to play the role, he was persuaded to star opposite Laurence Olivier in the subsequent film version directed by John Badham.

-Langella continued to juggle film and television with his stage work, playing Sherlock Holmes in a 1981 adaptation of William Gillette's play Sherlock Holmes.
+Langella continued to alternate film and television roles with his stage work, playing Sherlock Holmes in a 1981 adaptation of William Gillette's play Sherlock Holmes.
 He repeated the role on Broadway in 1987 in Charles Marowitz's play Sherlock's Last Case.
-That same year, he portrayed the villain Skeletor in Masters of the Universe, one of his favorite parts.
+That same year, Langella portrayed the villain Skeletor in Masters of the Universe, one of his favorite parts.
 In 1988, he co-starred in the film And God Created Woman.
 In 1982 Langella portrayed Antonio Salieri the Broadway production of Amadeus replacing Ian McKellen.
 During this time he also acted in Passion in 1983, Noël Coward's Design for Living in 1984, Arthur Miller's After the Fall in 1984, and David Rabe's Hurlyburly in 1985.
 He also portrayed Prospero in the revival of William Shakespeare revival The Tempest.